 What are the benefits of staying in a hostel?
-The answer is there’s loads!
+The answer is there are loads!
 The main benefits are:

 - You meet other travellers!
-Hostels are a great way to meet other like minded travellers and you can even plan to do things with them – usually everyone in hostels are there to meet others, so don’t be shy!
+Hostels are a great way to meet other like-minded travellers, and you can even plan to do things with them – usually, everyone in hostels is there to meet others, so don’t be shy!

 - Many hostels offer discounts on activities.
 This is great as it makes everything even cheaper!
 Some generally discounted activities are walking tours and excursions.

 What are the disadvantages of staying in a hostel?
-Unfortunatley, with all the advantages, there can be some quite annoying disadvantages of staying in a hostel:
+Unfortunately, with all the advantages, there can be some quite annoying disadvantages of staying in a hostel:

 - They can be dirty.
-This depends on the hostel of course, so read the reviews before, but some hostels have bedbugs (luckily this is very rare and I haven’t encountered this yet!) and the bathrooms are common places for other people to make dirty – so just be aware.
-It also means you’re more likely to catch a cold or something through a hostel due to the amount of people that come!
+This depends on the hostel, of course, so read the reviews before, but some hostels have bedbugs (luckily, this is very rare, and I haven’t encountered this yet!), and the bathrooms are common places for other people to make dirty – so just be aware.
+It also means you’re more likely to catch a cold or something through a hostel due to the number of people that come!

 - Noise is quite common.
-If you’re a light sleeper, be sure to remember to take some earplugs with your or else you’ll probably be woken up a lot in the night.
+If you’re a light sleeper, be sure to remember to take some earplugs with you or else you’ll probably be woken up a lot in the night.

 - Privacy can be a big issue.
 I’m naturally more of an introvert, so I love to relax and recharge in my own space, but hostels make this a bit harder.
-If you like to have you’re own space to wind down in, then hostels may not be or you for the long term – I’d suggest to do a hostel sometimes and then also a hotel for a few days if you want to save money!
+If you like to have you’re own space to wind down in, then hostels may not be for you for the long term – I’d suggest doing a hostel sometimes and then also a hotel for a few days if you want to save money!

-- Saftey.
-Most hostels are quite safe as there are other people around often, however, sometimes you do get the odd strange person, so just be aware!
-Also as always, keep your valuables with you at all times – even when you go to the bathroom!
+- Safety.
+Most hostels are quite safe as there are other people around often; however, sometimes you do get the odd strange person, so just be aware!
+Also, as always, keep your valuables with you at all times – even when you go to the bathroom!